Cloudslab/cloudsimsdn/README.md

 * Resource provisioning for NFV in the edge computing environment;
 * Simulation framework for NFV in edge and cloud computing (inter cloud data centers);
-* Policies support of Network link selection, VM allocation, Virtual Network Function(VNF) placement, and SFC auto-scaling algorithms;
+* Policy supports of Network link selection, VM allocation, Virtual Network Function(VNF) placement, and SFC auto-scaling algorithms;
 * Performance evaluation of the framework with use case scenarios.

 ## Introduction